-Stepping Stones: A Refugee Family’s Journey by Margriet Ruurs, translated by Falah Raheem, art by Nizar Ali Badr
+Stepping Stones by Margriet Ruurs, translated by Falah Raheem, art by Nizar Ali Badr

 Rama and her family must flee their now dangerous Syrian village to escape the escalating civil war.
 Transformative stone art collages show the family members walking with only what they can carry as they search for a safe place.
 It’s a powerful immigrant/refugee picture book story that kids can understand.

 A Day’s Work by Eve Bunting

 In a story about honesty and immigration, a young boy named Francisco accompanies his non-English speaking grandfather to look for a day labor job.
-Francisco lies to get his grandfather a job as a gardener, even though he knows nothing about it.
+Francisco lies to get his grandfather a job as a gardener, even though the grandfather knows nothing about it.
 The grandfather learns of the lie and the two of them tell the client and work to fix the client’s gardens.